Update (March 5, 2026): This page was updated with new official ACOTAR release details shared by Sarah J. Maas.

 Here’s what is confirmed vs what is just fan theory:

-Sources to trust: Sarah J. Maas’s official social media and Bloomsbury press releases.
+Sources to trust: Sarah J. Maas’s official social media, Call her Daddy Interview and Bloomsbury press releases.
 Everything else?
 Fun for fandom debates.

 Will There Be More ACOTAR Books?